squidmin/java-labs/src/main/java/lambdas/README.md

 This is possible through anonymous classes.
 We will quickly see how this can be done through an anonymous class, and then jump straight back into lambdas.

+Note that the `@FunctionalInterface` annotation allows the Java compiler to trigger an error in response to any attempt to break the predefined structure of a functional interface.
+It's also a handy tool to make an application architecture easier to understand for other developers.

 In the below example, we will change the `ClassC` class to use an anonymous class.

 #### AFunctionalInterface